Irish Castles and Manors

 Day 4 – To Dromoland Castle in County Clare

 First stop today will be the stunning village of Adare in County Limerick.
-Adare is regarded by many a seasoned traveller as Ireland’s prettiest village with its charming thatched cottages, public park and also it's ancient church.
+Adare is regarded by many a seasoned traveler as Ireland’s prettiest village with its charming thatched cottages, public park and also, it's ancient church.
 From Adare continue towards Limerick City of ‘Angela’s Ashes’ fame and home to King Johns Castle.
 Shortly after this, you arrive at Bunratty Castle.
-The castle which was built in 1425, was restored in 1954 to its former medieval splendour.
-Within the grounds of the Castle is Bunratty Folk Park where 19th century Irish life is vividly recreated.
+The castle which was built in 1425, was restored in 1954 to its former medieval splendor.
+Within the grounds of the Castle is Bunratty Folk Park where 19th-century Irish life is vividly recreated.

 Day 5 – To the Cliffs of Moher and Burren Region of County Clare